Information on how to report dumped rubbish within a residential or business premises, or on public and private land.

 Fly-tipping is the illegal act of dumping rubbish anywhere, on any land, with no intention of having it cleared.

-Common fly-tipped items include furniture and household appliances, building rubble, carpeting, shopping trolleys, hazardous waste and any other items of refuse.
-A fly-tip can also be any refuse bag, bulky or loose material that has been dumped in a public space or left on land without the landowner's permission.
+Common fly-tipped items include furniture and household appliances, building rubble, carpeting, shopping trolleys, hazardous waste and any other items of waste.
+A fly-tip can also be any rubbish bag, bulky or loose material that has been dumped in a public space or left on land without the landowner's permission.

 A Fixed Penalty Notice (FPN) with a fine of £400 is issued for offences of fly-tipping.

 We collect rubbish on council land, including roads, pavements, public car parks, green spaces and council housing estates.